 Referendum market value levies represent 10% of all property taxes statewide.
-These voterapproved property tax levies are distributed among property based on an alternative tax base, referendum market value.
+These voter-approved property tax levies are distributed among property based on an alternative tax base, referendum market value.
 This tax base generally mirrors property market value, rather than tax capacity.
 One exception is that, for property with a classification rate of less than 1%, only a portion of the market value is included in the referendum tax base.
 A second exception is that agricultural land, rural vacant land, and seasonal recreational property are not subject to most of the referendum levies.

 The state general property tax represents 10% of all property taxes statewide.
-The tax is levied on only two types of property.
-Ninety-five percent of the tax is levied on commercial and industrial property using a statewide uniform tax rate.
-Five percent of the tax is levied on seasonal recreational property using a separate statewide uniform tax rate.
+The tax is levied on only two types of property: commercial-industrial and seasonal recreational.
+The levy amount is \$784,590,000 for commercial-industrial property and \$44,190,000 for seasonal recreational property.